 Product Dilution Usage Comments Alcohol hand rub Contains ethanol Rapid hand cleansing, may be used in place of hand- washing when hands are not visibly soiled or after hand-washing to disinfect hands Follow correct technique, see hand hygiene policy.
-DO NOT USE WHEN IN CONTACT WITH PATIENTS WITH C.DIFF AND NOROVIRUS Alcohol hard Surface wipes Contains 70% isopropyl alcohol Rapid disinfecting of surfaces where no soiling is present e.g. trolleys between dressings, Chlorhexidine 0.5% in 70% alcohol Alcohol Swabs 70% Alcohol Skin disinfection prior to intravenous canulation Use for skin disinfection prior to venipuncture (likely use restricted to ECT) Hypochlorites Chlorclean Disinfection of environmental areas including isolation rooms.
+DO NOT USE WHEN IN CONTACT WITH PATIENTS WITH C.DIFF AND NOROVIRUS or any other cause of D&V Alcohol hard Surface wipes Contains 70% isopropyl alcohol Rapid disinfecting of surfaces where no soiling is present e.g. trolleys between dressings, Chlorhexidine 0.5% in 70% alcohol Skin disinfection prior to intravenous canulation Use for skin disinfection (likely use restricted to ECT) Alcohol Swabs 70% Alcohol prior to venipuncture Hypochlorites Chlorclean Disinfection of environmental areas including isolation rooms.
 Disinfection of patient equipment if know infectious condition.
 Dilute following manufacturer's instructions.
 Refer to Appendix 10 .
 Blood Spill Kits Use as per manufacturers guidelines For use on Blood, and blood stained body fluid spillages- not for use on urine and vomit spillages.
 Refer to appendix 5.
 Once spill pack has soaked up the spillage the area must be washed with detergent and water with a disposable yellow mop head.
 Blood spill pads are recommended for larger spills on walls etc. Detergent Neutral Use with hot water General environment Washing crockery, utensils and equipment as per local policy Dilute as per manufacturer's instructions Detergent Wipes Keyboards, telephones Shared keyboards and hot desks should be cleaned after use Detergent Wipes Routine cleaning of equipment Refer to Appendix 3.

 All reusable equipment should be decontaminated as per the manufacturers' guidelines.

 The use of non -Trust approved cleaning chemicals/ disinfectants are not recommended.

 All of the above should be stored, used and disposed of in line with COSHH

-Appendix 4 National Colour Coding Scheme for Hospital Cleaning Materials and Equipment
+Appendix 4 National Colour Coding Scheme for Hospital Cleaning Materials and Equipment (NHSE, 2021)